e11938258/RO-Crates-and-Excel/README.md

 * We only provide global static threshold for a column to be resolved as a categorical column - column specific threshold could be added or explicit categorical column list could be supported
 * Additional information about the distribution of the data inside the columns could be added to support more complex queries (though some of those can be done with the mode_in_percent).
 * Missing value handling could be extended with specifieble missing value string (e.g. "Nan", "."...)
+* For better dataset description additional column relationship properties could be added as described in "Evaluation of generated excel files"